Seahawks bring back Benson Mayowa to revive pass rush while Clowney watch continues

 Seattle also earlier in free agency re-signed tackle Jarran Reed, and the Seahawks also return the likes of Green, 2019 first-round L.J.
 Collier and Branden Jackson (who was tendered as a restricted free agent) at the end spots while also having lost tackle/end Quinton Jefferson as well as tackle Al Woods.

 Seattle had just two members of the Super Bowl team on its defense last year — linebackers Bobby Wagner and K.J.
-Wright.
+Wright — but now adds two more in Mayowa and Irvin (whose contract details have not yet been released).
 Seattle could have six members of that team on the roster this year with the four defensive players joining quarterback Russell Wilson and tight end Luke Willson (Willson is a free agent and has not signed a contract but tweeted last month he was expecting to return in 2020).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.